FredKSchott/standard-pkg/README.md

 </p>

 <p align="center">
-  <strong>standard-pkg</strong> • Build strict, ES2018 distributions from your project.
+  <strong>standard-pkg</strong> • Build strict, ES2019 distributions from your project.
 </p>

 - 🗓 Updates yearly with the latest ECMAScript spec.
-- ⚡️ Powered by Babel; Uses your existing Babel config.
+- ⚡️ Powered by Babel; Automatically includes any custom/experimental plugins found in your babel config.
 - 📦 Used internally by most [@pika/pack](https://github.com/pikapkg/pack) build pipelines.

 ```